Elissadejong/Advanced-Clustering/README.md

 # Advanced Clustering

-The only purpose for this repository is to share the advance clustering class exercises.
+The only purpose for this repository is to share the advanced clustering class exercises.

 ## Instructions